prebid/prebid.github.io/dev-docs/modules/gdprEnforcement.md

         vendorExceptions: ["idSystemA"]
       }]

-3) Enforce legal basis for both storage and basicAds, except always allow the "firstPartyBidder" to run an auction.
+3) Enforce legal basis for both storage and basicAds, with the exception of "firstPartyBidder", which is always allowed to run an auction.
 Assumes the publisher has special legal basis for this entity.

       ...
       rules: [{